stephenajulu/julzinsight.co/content/_index.md

     section_id: hero
     title: >-
       We are a tech firm building impactful products and solutions that solve complex challenges.
+    content: >-
+      with software, web, cloud, and digital transformation expertise
 seo:
   title: Julz Insight | Illuminating Possibilities Through Tech and Innovation
   description: >-
-   We are a tech firm & lab based in Nairobi, Kenya, with over a decade of experience in Software, Web, Cloud, Design, Open-Source & Digital Transformation Expertise.
-We build impactful tech products and solutions that solve complex challenges.
-Illuminating possibilities.
+   We are a tech firm and lab based in Nairobi, Kenya, with over a decade of experience in Software, Web, Cloud, Design, Open-Source, and digital Transformation Expertise.
+We build impactful tech products and solutions that solve complex challenges and illuminate possibilities.
   extra:
     - name: 'og:type'
       value: website